Ask Dr. Wickum: What Questions Should I Ask My Hip Surgeon?

 - Has the surgeon had any complications with your planned procedure, and if so, what were they and how were they fixed?
 “Statistically speaking,” explains Dr. Wickum, “every surgeon encounters complications.
 The important thing is for your surgeon to be honest with you.
 Common complications in hip replacement surgery include dislocations, cracked bones, and infections.”

 - How many procedures like the one you are recommending have you done?
 Generally, the more procedures a surgeon has performed, the more comfortable you can feel with his or her skill level.
 However, every procedure has a learning curve, and every surgeon had to start with his or her first one.

-“I still remember my first anterior hip patient,” says Dr. Wickum.
+“I still remember my first anterior hip patient years ago,” says Dr. Wickum.
 “He didn’t even ask me how many I had done, but I thought it important to bring up the fact that he would be my first.
 I explained to him that I have done the necessary research and training, and that I felt very comfortable offering it to him.
 I also gave him some “what if” scenarios in case there were complications, and explained how I planned to correct any problems that might arise.
 He felt comfortable enough to go forward with the procedure, and has referred others to me.”

+We encourage you to use these questions to ask your hip surgeon when you go in for your clinic visit.
 When you sit down with your surgeon and address these issues, you will feel more comfortable with your decision, and will be more informed about what to expect during and after your procedure.